damianoneill/docker-gradle-spring-mariadb/docs/docker.md

 Now we can use normal Linux commands like cd, ls, etc. We will have root privileges.
 We can even install software, for example:

     apt-get update; apt-get install vim

+To get the ip address of all running docker containers

+    docker inspect --format "{{ .NetworkSettings.IPAddress }}" $(docker ps -q)